OpenSAGE/opensage.github.io/posts/roads_how_boring/part_11_rendering_end_caps.md

 At first glance, that doesn't look too difficult, we just need to figure out the world and texture coordinates.
 We know how to do that by now, and that alone would hardly warrant an extra post.

 ## Joining different roads
 However, the checkbox says "Add end caps _and/or Join to different road_" and this is where things get interesting: When a road with an end cap ends near another road (of a different type), the end cap is rotated so that it forms a 90° angle with that other road.
-The straight road segment it belongs is modified accordingly (just like for [angled connections](/blog/roads-how-boring-part-5-connecting-the-road-segments)).
+The straight road segment it belongs to is modified accordingly (just like for [angled connections](/blog/roads-how-boring-part-5-connecting-the-road-segments)).

 ![A road with an end cap joining another road](./join.gif)